julianwood/aws-lambda-extensions/README.md

 * [Java 11 Extension](java-example-extension/): Sample: how to get a basic extension written in Java 11 up and running.

-* *[C#.NET Extension](csharp-example-extension/): Sample: how to get a basic extension written in C# up and running.
+* [C#.NET Extension](csharp-example-extension/): Sample: how to get a basic extension written in C# up and running.

 ### Logs API demos and example extensions

 * [Go Logs API extension](go-example-logs-api-extension/): How to get a basic Logs API extension written in Go up and running.
+This extension demonstrates registering for the INVOKE and SHUTDOWN events using the Extensions API.
+It then runs a local HTTP listener and subscribes to a stream of function and platform logs using the Logs API.
+It buffers them and sends them to S3 periodically.

-* [Python Logs API extension](python-example-logs-api-extension/): How to get a basic Logs API extension written in Python 3 up and running.
+* [Python Logs API extension](python-example-logs-api-extension/): How to get a basic Logs API extension written in Go up and running.
+This extension demonstrates registering for the INVOKE and SHUTDOWN events using the Extensions API.
+It then runs a local HTTP listener and subscribes to a stream of function and platform logs using the Logs API.
+It buffers them and sends them to S3 periodically.

 * [Python for Elasticsearch Logs API extension](python-example-elasticsearch-extension/): How to get a basic Logs API extension for Elasticsearch written in Python 3 up and running.
+This extension demonstrates registering for the INVOKE and SHUTDOWN events using the Extensions API.
+It then runs a local HTTP listener and subscribes to a stream of function and platform logs using the Logs API.
+It buffers them and sends them to Elasticsearch periodically.

-* [Node.js Logs API extension](nodejs-example-logs-api-extension/): How to get a basic Logs API extension written in Node.js 12 up and running.
+* [Node.js Logs API extension](nodejs-example-logs-api-extension/): How to get a basic Logs API extension written in Go up and running.
+This extension demonstrates registering for the INVOKE and SHUTDOWN events using the Extensions API.
+It then runs a local HTTP listener and subscribes to a stream of function and platform logs using the Logs API.
+It buffers them and sends them to S3 periodically.

-* [Demo: Logs to Amazon S3 extension: zip archive](s3-logs-extension-demo-zip-archive/): Demo logs extension to receive logs directly from Lambda and send them to S3, see the blog post [Using AWS Lambda extensions to send logs to custom destinations](https://aws.amazon.com/blogs/compute/using-aws-lambda-extensions-to-send-logs-to-custom-destinations/)
+* [Demo: Logs to Amazon S3 extension: zip archive](s3-logs-extension-demo-zip-archive/): Demo logs extension to receive logs directly from Lambda and send them to S3, see the blog post [Using AWS Lambda extensions to send logs to custom destinations](https://aws.amazon.com/blogs/compute/using-aws-lambda-extensions-to-send-logs-to-custom-destinations/).
+The demo is deployed using AWS SAM.

 * [Demo: Logs to Amazon S3 extension: container image ](s3-logs-extension-demo-container-image/): Demo logs extension to receive logs directly from Lambda and send them to S3.
 This example packages the extension and function as separate container images.
+The demo is deployed using AWS SAM.

 ### Other extension examples

 * [Adaptive Batching extension in Go](go-example-adaptive-batching-extension/): How to use the Logs API extension written in Go to adaptively batch log data to a destination (S3).
+The logs are batched up and stored by the extension.
+Three environment variables with default values dictate when the logs are send to the destination.
+If any of the conditions are met, the logs queued will be shipped to S3.
+  - `ADAPTIVE_BATCHING_EXTENSION_SHIP_RATE_BYTES`:  Logs are shipped to S3 once log size reaches the number of bytes defined
+  - `ADAPTIVE_BATCHING_EXTENSION_SHIP_RATE_INVOKES`: Logs are shipped to S3 once the number of invokes reaches the number defined.
+  - `ADAPTIVE_BATCHING_EXTENSION_SHIP_RATE_MILLISECONDS`: Logs are shipped to S3 once the amount of time elapsed since the last time logs were shipped is exceeded.

-* [Inter-process communication extension in Go](go-example-ipc-extension/): A sample extension written in Go that acts as a companion process which the AWS Lambda function runtime can communicate with.
+* [Inter-process communication extension in Go](go-example-ipc-extension/): A sample extension written in Go that acts as a companion process.
+The AWS Lambda function can communicate with the extension.
+This sample extension:

+  - Writes to a file at `/tmp/test.txt` that the Lambda function can read.
+  - Starts a local HTTP server at the provided port (default 2772) that replies to requests with "Hello from http server"

-* [Crash uploader extension in Go](go-example-crash-uploader-extension/): A sample extension that looks for core dumps in the execution environment and uploads them to an Amazon S3 bucket for later inspection and troubleshooting.
+* [Crash uploader extension in Go](go-example-crash-uploader-extension/): A sample extension that looks for core dumps in the execution environment `/tmp` folder and uploads them to an Amazon S3 bucket for later inspection and troubleshooting.

 ### Wrapper script extension examples by language
 * [Bash Wrapper script](bash-example-wrapper/): How to to get a wrapper script written in Bash up and running.